-SPECIAL NOTE: We will be upgrading our website by early December.
+SPECIAL NOTE: We will be upgrading our website later this spring.
 Please check back!

-The film captures perspectives on all sides of the controversy, including from local residents both for and against nuclear power, elected officials, a Vermont Yankee spokesperson, federal regulators, and a nuclear engineer turned whistle-blower.
+The film captures perspectives on all sides of the controversy, including from local residents both for and against nuclear power, elected officials (including U.S. Senator Bernie Sanders and Vermont Governor Peter Shumlin), nuclear engineer Arnie Gundersen, a Vermont Yankee spokesperson, and federal nuclear regulators.

 POWER STRUGGLE is also a warning about the toxic legacy of high-level radioactive waste that will remain at every nuclear power plant around the world indefinitely into the future.

-Directed and produced by Robbie Leppzer and Turning Tide Productions , in association with NHK (Japan Broadcasting Corporation).
+Directed and produced by Robbie Leppzer and Turning Tide Productions ,based in Wendell, MA, in association with NHK (Japan Broadcasting Corporation).

 Robbie Leppzer is remarkably sensitive regarding the nuances of his

 subject matter and protagonists.
 The result is filmmaking that is both

 Robbie Leppzer is an award-winning independent documentary filmmaker with forty years experience directing over thirty independent film, video, and public radio documentaries for national and international distribution.